 - 21.1.
-The Academic Chair will be a Divisional Director of Education and (UG) Student Experience (or nominee) or a Divisional Director of Graduate Studies and (PG) Student Experience (or nominee) from a Division which does not have responsibility for the student's course of study. - 21.2.
+The Academic Chair will be a Director of Education and (UG) Student Experience (or nominee) or a Director of Graduate Studies and (PG) Student Experience (or nominee) outside of KMMS. - 21.2.
 The Academic Chair of the Panel will assess the Appeal Review request.
 The Academic Chair is empowered to come to one of the following decisions: - 21.2.1.
-Uphold the Appeal Review Request; i.e., the student's appeal review request has been successful and the outcome that they requested has been achieved; - 21.2.2.
-Partially uphold the Appeal Review Request; i.e., the student's appeal review request has been partially successful, and they have achieved part of the outcome they requested or an alternative outcome has been

-- reached that has changed the original decision of the academic body to the benefit of the student; - 21.2.3.
-Dismiss the Appeal Review Request; i.e., the student's appeal has not been successful and they have not achieved the outcome they requested or any alternative outcomes. - 21.3.
+Uphold the Appeal Review Request, i.e., the student's appeal review request has been successful and the outcome that they requested has been achieved: - 21.2.2.
+Partially uphold the Appeal Review Request; i.e., the student's appeal review request has been partially successful, and they have achieved part of the outcome they requested or an alternative outcome has been reached that has changed the original decision of the academic body to the benefit of the student; - 21.2.3.
+Dismiss the Appeal Review Request, i.e., the students' appeal has not been successful, and they have not achieved the outcome they requested or any alternative outcomes. - 21.3.
 In reaching the outcome as outlined above, the Academic Chair will take one of the following actions: - 21.3.1.
 Convene a hearing of the Academic Appeal Review Panel; - 21.3.2.
 Refer the appeal request to the academic body for reconsideration; - 21.3.3.
 Refer the appeal request back to the formal stage.